PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 2

-Number of AXFR slave threads to start.
+Number of AXFR secondary threads to start.

 .. _setting-reuseport: